 It's difficult to beat University of West Georgia if you want to pursue Criminology as a major.
 Carrollton, Georgia gives you a quaint small-town setting for young people to grow in.

-Considering that 73.0% of students at this school obtain financial aid, don't forget to complete the FAFSA.
 Even if you're not from Georgia, you won't feel like the odd one out at this school.
 Approximately 1.4% of undergrads are from out-of-state.
-Obtain all of the vital specifics on University of West Georgia by viewing their scorecard.
+There is an advanced degree program obtainable for those who are intrigued.
+Take a virtual tour to learn more about University of West Georgia's campus.

 Mercer University is a good choice for individuals interested in a Criminology major.
 Placed in Macon, Georgia, this college is a sound final choice for students who enjoy the excitement of a major city.